-- Make sure you are fully warmed up first.
+- Make sure you are fully warmed up before Wheel pose.

 - Lie on your back on the floor.
 Bend your knees and place your feet hip-width apart, a comfortable distance away from your hips.
 You want to be able to ground through your feet.

 - Place your hands flat on the mat either side of your head, fingers pointing towards the shoulders, elbows pointing up.

 - Press the shoulders down into the floor – feel how that opens and even lifts the chest somewhat.
 Press your inner feet down to keep your knees from falling out to the sides and to activate your glutes.